-Segmenting your customer base is immensely valuable to improve KPIs.
-Consider this example: After JMI Equity, a growth equity firm, invested in Arena Solutions, a cloud-based, all-in-one product development platform, they worked together on a deep segmentation exercise to improve KPIs.
-After this exercise, Arena Solutions used the data to reorient their sales strategy towards the target audience with the highest return on investment.
+Segmenting data describing your customer base is immensely valuable to improving your KPIs.
+Consider this example: after JMI Equity, a growth equity firm, invested in Arena Solutions, a cloud-based, all-in-one product development platform, they worked together on a deep segmentation exercise to improve KPIs.
+After this exercise, Arena Solutions used the data to reorient its sales strategy towards the target audience with the highest return on investment.

 Segmentation data points provide key insights into your customer base.
 Size, industry, and geography are data points that are typically captured during onboarding or through periodic customer surveys.
 Knowing which segments yield the best ROI can help you focus your sales efforts and reduce churn.

-1. Customer Size: Tracking your customers’ revenue and employee count gives you a sense of the customer’s size.
+Tracking your customers’ revenue and employee count gives you a sense of how large your typical customers are business-wise.
 This information will help you better define your target customer profile by indicating which cohorts generate the most revenue and have the highest retention.

-2. Industry: When reviewing customers’ industry, you should understand what industries make up the bulk of your revenue.
-By redeploying sales efforts to these industries that make up the highest percentage of revenue and have the best retention, companies can improve sales efficiency.
+When reviewing customers’ industry, you should understand what industries make up the bulk of your revenue.
+By redeploying sales efforts to industries that make up the highest percentage of revenue and have the best retention rates, companies can improve sales efficiency.

-3. Geography: Data on location can tell you how sales efforts can be organized if you have a high concentration in a single region or have international customers.
-It is recommended to track the customer’s country and state.
+Data on location can tell you how your sales efforts can be organized if you have a high concentration within a single region or have international customers.
+SEG recommends that you track your customers’ country and state.
 Areas of geographic concentration, such as a large number of customers in one region, suggest the need for a dedicated sales representative for that region.

 Usage data points provide insights into which products, modules, or functionalities customers are using and how frequently they use them.
-These insights will help identify customers who are not using the product regularly, which is an early sign of churn.
-It also captures the company’s total whitespace opportunity or areas to upsell specific existing customers.
+These insights help identify customers who are not using your product regularly, which is an early sign of churn.
+It also captures a company’s total whitespace opportunity or areas to upsell specific existing customers.

-4. Active Users: The number of active users should be tracked daily or monthly.
-Daily tracking is optimal for identifying customers with a low or declining number of active users, suggesting a higher risk of churn.
-Recognizing high-risk customers early on will enable targeted intervention by sales and customer support teams to improve customer usage.
+The number of active users should be tracked daily or monthly.
+Daily tracking helps you to identify customers with a low or declining number of active users (which can suggest a higher risk of churn).
+Recognizing high-risk customers early on will enable your sales and customer support teams to deploy a targeted intervention to improve customer usage.
 Tracking this also identifies customers with a high number of active users.
 If your company has a per-seat pricing model, you can identify upselling opportunities for those customers nearing the allowable usage at their current price tier.

-5. User Persona: Identifying your customers’ user personas is key to refining your target buyer profile and targeting your sales efforts.
+Identifying your customers’ user personas is key to refining your ideal buyer profile and targeting your sales efforts.
 The best way to define these personas is by identifying the user’s pain points.
-From there, adjust the sales strategy to add role-based selling and focus on how you can add value to each persona.
+From there, you can adjust your sales strategy to add role-based selling and focus on how you can add value to each persona.